bfitz1/freecodecamp-solutions/scientific-computing-with-python/arithmetic-formatter/README.md

-# Binary Search Tree
+# Arithmetic Formatter

 A part of freeCodeCamp's *Scientific Computing with Python* course.
+Lots of fussing around with strings here!
+I doubt the code is as nice as it could be, but it works well enough.